Inchcape plc: 1990–2000

-A new management team determined that Inchcape had to focus on its core international distribution businesses to turn things around and began making significant business divestments, including selling the Bain Hogg insurance brokerage subsidiary (formed by the merger of Inchcape's brokerage operation with Bain Clarkson, and the Hogg Group in 1994 and ranked the eleventh largest broker in the world in 1995) to the Aon Corporation in the United States for £160 million in 1996.
-In the same year the testing service division was part of a management buy-out financed by Charterhouse Development Capital and renamed Intertek Testing Services.
+During 1995, a new management team was brought in.
+It was promptly determined that Inchcape ought to focus on its core international distribution businesses to turn things around and began making significant business divestments.
+This included the sale of the Bain Hogg insurance brokerage subsidiary (formed by the merger of Inchcape's brokerage operation with Bain Clarkson, and the Hogg Group in 1994 and ranked the eleventh largest broker in the world in 1995) to the Anglo-American business Aon Corporation in exchange for £160 million in October 1996.
+The terms of indemnity associated with this purchase were subsequently a subject of legal action between Aon and Inchcape.
+Separately, the testing service division was subject to a management buyout, financed by Charterhouse Development Capital, and renamed Intertek Testing Services.

-In March 1998, spurred by the Asian economic crisis, Inchcape announced that it would focus exclusively on worldwide car distribution, the most successful part of the group.
-One of the first major sectors to go was the company's Russian soft-drink bottling business.
-Inchcape sold that part of their operations to The Coca-Cola Company for US$87 million.
-The sales of bottling businesses in South America, marketing services in Asia and the Middle East, the global shipping business – Inchcape Shipping Services – and the Asia-Pacific Office Automation business were some of the wide range of divestments that quickly followed.
-In July 1999 the new motors-only Inchcape was officially born.
+In March 1998, motivated by the Asian financial crisis, Inchcape announced that it would focus exclusively on worldwide car distribution, the most successful part of the group.
+One of the first major sectors to be divested was the company's Russian soft-drink bottling business; Inchcape sold that part of their operations to The Coca-Cola Company in exchange for US$87 million in August 1998.
+Inchcape's global shipping business, Inchcape Shipping Services, was spun out and sold to the private equity firm Electra Fleming in March 1999.
+The sales of bottling businesses in South America, marketing services in Asia and the Middle East, and the Asia-Pacific Office Automation business were some of the wide range of divestments that quickly followed.
+In July 1999, the newly motors-centric Inchcape was officially created.
+Later that same year, Inchcape ended its import and distribution activities for both Chrysler and Jeep.